Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2018-02-27-computational_biology_work_station.md

 ---
 layout: post
-title: "How to prepare a computational biology work station"
+title: "How to prepare a computational biology work station in MCRI"
 author: Shicheng Guo
 date: 2018-02-27
 categories: bioinformatics